nathany/go-poodr/README.md

 * `schedule1.go` Scheduling as part of Bicycle, for later extraction.
 * `schedule2.go` Extract and delegate to Schedulable.

 ### 8. Combining Objects With Composition

+* Skipping first transition, which still uses template methods and inheritance.
+* `parts2.go` Bicycle composed of Parts, which is a slice of Part.

 ### 9. Designing Cost-Effective Tests